-You can book in advance online and print out your tickets.
+You can book in advance online and print out your tickets or in some cases keep them electronically.
 Doing so means there are no problems with the language barrier, seats are guaranteed, and there’s no need to validate your ticket once you arrive at the station.

 Find your platform using the assigned numbers as soon as you can.
 Sometimes there is limited time between the platform listing reflecting on the board and the actual departure time.

 Once they begin boarding, the train cars will be numbered.
 Find your car and take your seat!

 Enjoy the ride!

 If you are on the bullet train, they go incredibly fast.
 Ours topped out at 248 km/h!
 The seats are super comfortable, spacious, and clean.
 We far enjoyed this method of travel as opposed to airplanes.
 You’re also free to get up and move around during the trip, including using the bathrooms which are located in between each car.

 There will be a dining car, as well as a basic service cart that passes through the train cars during your trip.
 Offerings are very affordable and they go about their work quickly.
 Sit back and enjoy the views!!